Vue

 </DocxEditor>

-Callbacks become events
+Callbacks and events

-React propVue event
+React propVue listener

 onSelectionChange@selection-change